 The absolute Tulum highlights are Playa Ruinas with its 13th-century castillo.
 Also check out Xel-Ha, an archaeological site on the city’s doorstep as well as the fascinating Muyil Pyramid.
 There are also more cenotes here to be explored.

 Tulum is also a renowned Yoga centre and home to several spiritual retreats in Mexico, we recommend that you try it at least once.

 Playa del Carmen

 Continuing back up the coast, there are multiple choices of where to go next.
 Playa del Carmen is our pick though.
-It’s a popular beach town and a great place to party so if you’re looking for something a bit quieter, you may want to head to Puerto Morelos instead.
+It’s one of the best beach towns in Mexico and a great place to party so if you’re looking for something a bit quieter, you may want to head to Puerto Morelos instead.
 Here you can have a few relaxing days before you have to get back to Cancun to catch your flight.

 Playa del Carmen is a great choice for backpackers for two reasons.
 Not only are there plenty of hostels to choose from, but the nightlife is legendary.

 More Mexico anybody?!

 If you’ve got a bit more time on your hands, then you may wish to consider adding a trip over to Cozumel or staying in Isla Mujeres for a couple days.
 Both are accessible by ferry, so you can easily add that island getaway onto your Mexico trip.

 Staying Safe in Riviera Maya